Goldschmidt homers, runs hit streak to 25 as Cards beat Cubs - WHIZ News

-Nolan Gorman and Lars Nootbaar also went deep as the Cardinals rolled to their fourth win in five games.
+Nolan Gorman and Lars Nootbaar also connected as the Cardinals rolled to their fourth win in five games.

 Goldschmidt hit a three-run drive in the third for his 12th home run.
 The six-time All-Star closed in on his career-high 26-game hitting streak with Arizona in 2013 and extended a personal best by reaching base in his 39th consecutive game.